University-of-Sussex-ASE/Task-Kanoodle-Backend/README.md

 ## Introduction

-This backend application serves as a solver for the Kanoodle puzzle algorithm.
+This backend application serves as a solver for the Kanoodle puzzle algorithm and the Polysphere Pyramid Puzzle.
 It is built with Express.js, TypeScript, PM2, and Docker to ensure flexibility, scalability, and ease of deployment.

 ## Getting Started